 These costs can be justified by the following findings;

 During the panel discussion, we touched on how to get buy-in from the executive level.
 It was agreed across the board that this is something that doesn’t necessarily get the attention it deserves.
-By building a business case through data, organisations are able to report accurately and in real-time.
+By building a business case through data, organizations are able to report accurately and in real-time.
 This allows businesses to better understand the root cause and put preventative measures in place.

 For Vodafone, the internal discussion around what technology can offer opened up a whole range of solutions for their business challenges.
-What Lynda said, a shift to a safety management system, includes solutions to our issues and much more, this is something we are looking into.
+What Lynda said, a shift to a safety management system includes solutions to our issues and much more, this is something we are looking into.
 Long story, short we are currently in the financial approval phase.

-With the shift to ISO 45001:2018, the focus on leader buy-in will be positioned towards the decision makers.
+With the shift to ISO 45001:2018, the focus on leader buy-in will be positioned towards the decision-makers.
 This will help with conversations around financial approvals in the health and safety space due to the key theme of management commitment.
 The international standard changes will help to reduce insurance premiums and risk of litigation, which are just two of the changes to mention.

 Did we solve all problems in 2 days, absolutely not!
-But the last 3-4 weeks, since OHS Leaders has been full of continued discussions from the event.
+But the last 3-4 weeks, since OHS Leaders, has been full of continued discussions from the event.
 We’ve picked up conversations with over 30 companies from various industries discussing how Donesafe can help.

 The feedback we’ve received from the OHS Leaders Summit team is that ‘Donesafe’ became a buzzword at the event.
 When returning back to the office, the excitement continued as stories were shared with energy and passion amongst the wider team.
-It is exciting to see Donesafe become a leading player in the health, safety and well-being space.
+It is exciting to see Donesafe become a leading player in the health, safety, and well-being space.